WooCommerce: Edit Text Content @ Order Emails

 Business Bloomer Founder

 Author, WooCommerce expert and WordCamp speaker, Rodolfo has worked as an independent WooCommerce freelancer since 2011.
 His goal is to help entrepreneurs and developers overcome their WooCommerce nightmares.
 Rodolfo loves travelling, chasing tennis & soccer balls and, of course, wood fired oven pizza.
+Follow @rmelogli

-1. That for sure is fast way to work arround but i still cant decide which method is the better approach in terms of multilang store performance.
+3. That for sure is fast way to work arround but i still cant decide which method is the better approach in terms of multilang store performance.
 Duplicating the templates and changing the text inside and after that generating po mo files for each language.
 Or using this method and based on current language to load translation?

 1. Whichever works for you!

 Questions?
 Feedback?
-Support?
-Leave your Comment Now!
+Customization?
+Leave your comment now!

-If you are writing code, please wrap it between shortcodes: [php]code_here[/php].
-Failure to complying with this (as well as going off topic, not writing in English, etc.) will result in comment deletion.
+If you are writing code, please wrap it like so: [php]code_here[/php].
+Failure to complying with this, as well as going off topic or not using the English language will result in comment disapproval.
 You should expect a reply in about 2 weeks - this is a popular blog but I need to get paid work done first.
-Please consider joining BloomerArmada to get blog comment reply priority, ask me 1-to-1 WooCommerce questions and enjoy many more perks.
-Thank you :)
+Please consider joining the Business Bloomer Club to get quick WooCommerce support.
+Thank you!

 Your email address will not be published.
 Required fields are marked *